Nuitka/Nuitka-Watch/README.rst

     # benefit from the structure.
     cd Nuitka-watch

-    # Execute Nuitka watch.
-Nuitka does not have to be installed anywhere.
-    python3 ../Nuitka/bin/nuitka-watch

     # Execute Nuitka watch in latest version (Py2C) against e.g. a hotfix in Nuitka-develop
+    # with only 3.10 being done, but no PyPI updates.
+    python3 ../Py2C/bin/nuitka-watch --python-version=3.10 --no-pipenv-update --nuitka-binary=../Nuitka-develop/bin/nuitka

+    # Execute Nuitka watch in latest version (Py2C) against e.g. a hotfix in Nuitka-develop
-    # with only 3.10 being done.
+    # with only 3.10 being done, and also PyPI updates, which may break Nuitka potentially.
-    python3 ./Py2C/bin/nuitka-watch --python-version=3.10 --nuitka-binary=../Nuitka-develop/bin/nuitka
+    python3 ../Py2C/bin/nuitka-watch --python-version=3.10 --nuitka-binary=../Nuitka-develop/bin/nuitka